theoportlock/omicsbuilder/readme.md

 stratify
 variance

-Ability to add user defined scripts
+Please feel free to add other analysis scripts in other languages.

+if you install 'workforce' on pip, you can build and run analysis in parallel